 The River Loire and the Grande Levée d'Anjou

 River Loire , the last untamed river of Europe

 The River Loire is the longest river in France (1020km).

 The temperamental river is also the last untamed river of Europe!

-Its waters, swollen by rain and melting snow in autumn and spring, can rapidly reach alarming heights.
+Indeed, swollen by the river Cher, Indre, Vienne and Le Thouet, but also by rain and melting snow in autumn and spring, it can rapidly reach alarming heights.

 Millennia of floods have left a rich alluvial plain which attracted people since time immemorial.

-The first dwellers lived in the many natural galleries the river carved in its limetsone banks.
+The first dwellers lived in the many natural galleries the river carved in its limestone banks.

 In the Middle-Ages, their descendants built their dwellings on islets isolated by small mounds of earth or turcies in order to protect them from flooding.

 During the dry season, the river returned to its bed.